When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 As such, you’d like to be as comfortable as possible while using it.

-Therefore, you ought to properly take good care of your air mattresses to enjoy them longer.
+Therefore, you ought to properly take good care of your air mattresses to enjoy longer.

 One of the most basic ways to protect your air mattress is to keep it not overfilled with air.